Islandora/documentation/docs/installation/docker/rm-profiles.md

 ### 2.b - Attempt to merge

-If you have made changes since copying the repo, you can attempt to convert it using `sitectl`.
+If you have made changes to docker-compose.yml since copying the repo, you can attempt to convert it using `sitectl`.
 Install sitectl and run the `sitectl isle migrate merge-compose-profiles` command

 ```
-brew tap libops/homebrew
+brew tap libops/homebrew https://github.com/libops/homebrew
 brew install libops/homebrew/sitectl-isle
 sitectl isle migrate merge-compose-profiles -i docker-compose.yml -o docker-compose.yml -f
 ```